What is Total and Permanent Disability (TPD) Insurance?

-What is Total Permanent Disability Insurance and why is it a crucial addition to your Life Cover?
+Why is TPD Cover a crucial addition to your Life Cover?

-- It can be used to cover your mortgage repayments, pay for medical expenses that have arisen as a result of your injury, and provide ongoing financial support for your family
+- Financial assistance for a range of expenses.
+Lump sum benefit can be used to cover your mortgage repayments, pay for medical expenses that have arisen as a result of your injury, and provide ongoing financial support for your family.

 A Total Permanent Disability (TPD) benefit is payable when you become totally and permanently disabled.
-A permanent disability is defined differently by each insurer, but definitions include:
+Three common examples of total and permanent disability include:

 - loss of sight